-Change-in-Control - Upon a Change-in-Control, with respect to the Annual Performance-Based Awards, (i) if a Change-in-Control had occurred prior to the first anniversary of the effective date of the plan, the performance goals related to such plan would have been pro-rated based on the effective date of the Change-in-Control and the number of resulting earned LTIP Awards would have been pro-rated based on the effective date of the plan, the performance goals will be measured as if such Change-in-Control had not occurred and the amount of earned LTIP Units will be determined accordingly.
+Change-in-Control - Upon a Change-in-Control, with respect to the Annual Incentive Plan Awards, (i) if a Change-in-Control had occurred prior to the first anniversary of the effective date of the plan, the performance goals related to such plan would have been pro-rated based on the effective date of the Change-in-Control and the number of resulting earned LTIP Units would have been pro-rated based on the effective date of the Change-in-Control and (ii) if a Change-in-Control occurs after the first anniversary of the effective date of the plan, the performance goals will be measured as if such Change-in-Control had not occurred and the amount of earned LTIP Units will be determined accordingly.

-With respect to the Long-Term Performance-Based Awards, (i) if a Change-in-Control occurs prior to the third anniversary of the effective date of the plan, the performance goals related to such plan would have been pro-rated based on the effective date of the Change-in-Control and the number of resulting earned LTIP Awards would have been pro-rated based on the effective date of the Change-in-Control occurs after the third anniversary of the effective date of the plan, the performance goals will be measured as if such Change-in-Control had not occurred and the amount of earned LTIP Units will be determined accordingly.
+With respect to the Long-Term Equity Incentive Plan Awards, (i) if a Change-in-Control occurs prior to the third anniversary of the effective date of the plan, the performance goals related to such plan would have been pro-rated based on the effective date of the Change-in-Control and the number of resulting earned LTIP Units would have been pro-rated based on the effective date of the Change-in-Control occurs after the third anniversary of the effective date of the plan, the performance goals will be measured as if such Change-in-Control had not occurred and the amount of earned LTIP Units will be determined accordingly.

-Any earned LTIP Units issued upon a Change-in-Control as described above will be subject to the same vesting schedule as if the Change-in-Control had not occurred except that, if a qualified termination occurs prior to the one-year anniversary of such Change-in-Control, all earned LTIP Units shall immediately vest upon such termination.
+Any earned LTIP Units issued upon a Change-in-Control as described above will be subject to the same vesting schedule as if the Change-in-Control had not occurred except that, if a qualified termination occurs within six months prior to, or 12 months following, such Change-in-Control, all earned LTIP Units shall immediately vest upon such termination.

-Severance and Change-in-Control Payment Table as of December 31, 2020
+Severance and Change-in-Control Payment Table as of December 31, 2023

-The following tables represent the payments due to our NEOs in the event that termination or change in control payments would have been triggered under our compensation arrangements on December 31, 2020.
-The Amounts below are based on the closing price of the Company's common stock on December 31, 2020, which was the last trading day of 2020, of \$13.06 per share.
+The following tables represent the payments due to our NEOs in the event that termination or change-in-control payments would have been triggered under our compensation arrangements on December 31, 2023.
+The Amounts below are based on the closing price of the Company's common stock on December 29, 2023, which was the last trading day of 2023, of \$11.10 per share.